 Private keys used for issuing certificates, issuing CRLs, authenticating the TLS server, and signing OCSP responses reside in the environmental PKCS#11 Cryptographic Module.
-In the evaluated configuration, the PKCS#11 Cryptographic Module, is a Thales Luna USB HSM1, but any PKCS#11 Cryptographic Module that is at least FIPS 140-2 Level 2 validated, provides hardware security of keys, includes a PKCS#11 library, supports the required algorithms (in particular a 256-bit DRBG with 256-bits of entropy input), and provides a backup capability, is considered equivalent.
-PKCS#11 is a C API exported from a shared library (a DLL or .so depending on platform that is provided by the HSM vendor).
-The TOE loads this library on startup and calls functions in it as it would any other local library.
-Data traversing this interface is protected by the environmental operating system in which processes are segregated into their own process space and are logically separated from all other processes by the operating system and underlying hardware.
+In the evaluated configuration, the PKCS#11 Cryptographic Module, is a Thales TCT T-5000 Luna Network HSM1, but any PKCS#11 Cryptographic Module that is at least FIPS 140-2 Level 2 validated, provides hardware security of keys, includes a PKCS#11 library, and supports the required algorithms is considered equivalent.
+PKCS#11 is a C API exported from an explicitly linked shared library (a DLL or .so depending on platform called the PKCS#11 library) that is provided by the HSM vendor and resides in the operational environment.
+The TOE is configured with the path and filename of the PKCS#11 library, loads the PKCS#11 library when needed, and then calls functions in the PKCS#11 library.
+The PKCS#11 library is outside of the TOE and is part of the operational environment.
+Data traversing the interface between the TOE and the PKCS#11 library is protected by the environmental operating system in which processes are segregated into their own process space and are logically separated from all other processes by the operating system and underlying hardware.
+The TOE does not establish communication with the PKCS#11 Cryptographic Module (it does not establish a connection over USB, PCIe, or network to the PKCS#11 Cryptographic Module).
+Communication to the HSM occurs between the HSM vendor's PKCS#11 library and the HSM both of which reside in the operational environment.

 1 This is the current trade name of the device.
-The device used in the evaluation is branded as Gemalto SafeNet USB HSM as it was produced prior to the Thales acquisition of Gemalto.
-The device uses the Luna G5 Cryptographic Module with FIPS 140-2 certificate #3210, password authentication, and supports cloning the device for backup purposes (G5 PW-AUTH CL).
+The device uses the Thales Luna T7 Cryptographic Module with FIPS 140-2 certificate #3898, password authentication, and supports backup and restore operations to/from a USB backup HSM.